-Studies the nature of humankind, culture, and society, including the concepts and theories used for their analysis and understanding.
-Prehistory, cultural growth, social organization, family systems, politics and economics, war, religion, values, culture shock, and applied anthropology are examined.
-Additional reading, writing and research techniques are required.
+Presents the nature of humankind, culture, and society, including the concepts and theories used for their analysis and understanding.
+Prehistory and cultural growth, social organization, family systems, politics and economics, war, religion, values, culture shock, and applied anthropology are examined.
+Additional reading, writing and research techniques are required in the honors section.